kenorb/dotfiles/README.md

 ## Installation

-Clone repository into your HOME dir, then execute:
+Clone repository into your HOME dir, then execute in the repo folder:

-    make install
+    dotfiles$ make install

+If you got warning _File exists_, consider moving/removing your existing file and re-run again.

+### Support

+The dot/rc files should be compatible with Linux, macOS and WSL (Ubuntu on Windows).

 ### Troubleshooting